Beatrix Pospíšilová Čelková: Activities in Bratislava

-Aftermeath
+Aftermath

 Trixi spent the rest of the war working undercover for the resistance.
 After the war, she married Čelka and moved with him to Trenčín, where her new husband's family owned a printing house.
 The marriage resulted in three sons.
 At first, her actions on behalf of the resistance were celebrated and she was invited to a reception attended by Marshall Malinovsky.
 Nonetheless, later the Communist regime turned against the non-communist former members of the resistance, accouching them of being loyal to Western powers.
 The property of Trixi's family was confiscated and many of her former friends and allies from the Justícia resistance group were imprisoned or forced to emigrate.
 Trixi herself likely avoided imprisonment only due to being pregnant at the time of the crackdown.
 For the rest of her active life, she worked as an oncology nurse.

 After the Velvet Revolution, Trixi regained ownership of her husband's confiscated property.
 However, she did not get to enjoy quiet retirement.
 In 1996 two burglars entered her villa, tied her and made off with many valuables.
 The shock caused by the burglary contributed to her worsening health.
 Trixi died in 1997.